Operational Runbook: Using Cycles Runtime Events

 GET /v1/admin/events?event_type=reservation.denied&scope={scope}(authenticated withX-Admin-API-Key).
 Whatreason_codevalues are showing up? - Common reason codes:

-BUDGET_EXCEEDED— per-scope sub-budget is tight while parent has room.
-Check budget hierarchy.OVERDRAFT_LIMIT_EXCEEDED— hitting the debt ceiling, not the allocated ceiling.BUDGET_FROZEN— someone froze the budget manually.DEBT_OUTSTANDING— unresolved debt blocking new reservations.
+BUDGET_EXCEEDED— at least one applicable ledger lacks available capacity.
+Check all returned balances; Cycles does not transfer allocation between ledgers.OVERDRAFT_LIMIT_EXCEEDED— hitting the debt ceiling, not the allocated ceiling.BUDGET_FROZEN— someone froze the budget viaPOST /v1/admin/budgets/freeze.
+Unfreeze withPOST /v1/admin/budgets/unfreeze(X-Admin-API-Key) once investigation is complete.DEBT_OUTSTANDING— unresolved debt blocking new reservations.

 Runbook: reservation.commit_overage